sudarshanasharma/nd0821-c3-starter-code/model_card.md

 For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details
-Mahesh Sinha created this Model.
+Sudarshana Sharma created this Model.
 It is a Random Forest Classifier model trained on census data.

 ## Intended Use
 This model predicts whether a person earns over 50k or not based on the census data.